chuchunf/leetcode-scala-3/src/main/scala/hashmap/hashmap.md

 # HashMap

 Hashmap is an associative array abstract data type, which maps keys to values.
-For scenarios that we don't need to loop through every item, rather just to check the existence, HashMap could effectively change the complexity **from loop O(n) to lookup O(1)**.
+For scenarios that we don't need to loop through every item to process, rather just to **check the existence**, HashMap could effectively change the complexity **from loop O(n) to lookup O(1)**.

+The key idea of HashMap is to use a hash function to map keys to buckets.
+* **Hash function**, given a key return the index
+* **Hash collision**, when the hash function returns the same index for two different key
+* **buckets**, keys with the same hash value go to the same bucket (linked list or red-black tree) A hash function is not perfect and it is a tradeoff between the number of buckets and the capacity of a bucket (space for time).

+### Typical problems
 - Two sum: the expected value is known;
 - First non-repeating character: the character is known;
-- Happy number: The list of unhappy number built along the way is known.
+- Happy number: The list of unhappy numbers built along the way is known.

-The key idea of HashMap is to use a hash function to map keys to buckets.

 Hashmap is also an effective way to hold/group discrete keys or non-number keys for easy processing

 - Isomorphic Strings: char from source string and char from target string as key
 - Bulls and Cows: char from source string and char from target string as key
-- Wall Brick: the width of the bricks are discrete as key
+- **Wall Brick**: the width of the bricks are discrete as key

-If the keys are continuous number values (e.g. char value could be converted integers), array will be a better data structure.
+If the keys are continuous number values (e.g. char value could be converted integers), the array will be a better data structure.

 ### 1. Two Sum
 ```scala